wormtable/wormtable/_sources/performance.txt

     $ vcf2wt -g data.vcf schema.xml

 The ``schema.xml`` file then contains the automatically generated (conservative) schema.
-We can then edit this schema as we see fit, chaning and deleting columns as we see fit.
+We can then edit this schema, changing and deleting columns as we see fit.
 Once we're happy with the schema, we can then build the table using this new schema using the ``--schema`` option::